 In 1972, a daughter, Natalie, was born to Robert and Janine (fig. 17).
 Natalie remembers her father as devoted, and one of her happiest memories is of the bedtime stories he would tell her from the time she was two years old.
 She recalls being delighted with tales that he gradually unfurled in series that lasted months, including a fantasy novel about Atlantis, Bible stories, world history, and stories from his childhood.45

-Feeling the pressing need to help support his new family, Zend made the decision not to pursue his goal of becoming a university professor.
-In 1971 he was re-hired by the CBC, this time as a producer of radio programs.
+Feeling the pressure of working for the CBC while at the same time preparing his dissertation, Zend decided not to continue in the PhD program.
+He also took early retirement from the CBC in order to work as an independent radio producer for the CBC Ideas program.
 Among the programs to which he contributed are Perception and Prejudice in Science, The Magic World of Borges, The Five Faces of Norman McLaren, Inscape and Landscape (on ecology), The Lost Continent of Atlantis, The Mask, Humour, Man and Cosmos, Ideas on Evil, and Japan.
 He continued working for the CBC until 1977,46 thereafter contributing to programs as a freelancer.
 Because of the scores of cultural documentaries that he researched, wrote, directed, and produced, his contributions to intellectual life in Canada are immeasurable.

 Zend, having long ago shed the introversion of childhood, was very much a social animal, and in the home he shared with Janine in the Hillcrest neighbourhood of Toronto, the couple entertained many poets, artists, scientists, chess champions, and CBC colleagues.
 They also collected works by artists whom Zend had befriended socially or through his position at the CBC.